 Add the final 2x2x60” lattice support board to the back center of the planter.

-I’m using my raised planter w/ trellis on a gravel patio so I lined it with landscaping fabric that I had on hand from my vegetable garden.
+I’m using my raised planter bed on a gravel patio so I lined it with landscaping fabric that I had on hand from my vegetable garden.
+I just used a staple gun to attach the fabric to the inside of the planter.

-I used 2 bags of 2.0 cubic ft garden mix to fill the planter and added some vining Mandevilla plants to gets things started.
+I used 2 bags of 2.0 cubic ft garden mix to fill the planter and added some vining Mandevilla plants to get things started.

 I loved how this project came out so much that I’m going to make another one after I finish writing this!